executors/executors/wording.md

 - Otherwise, `execution::done(C)` is ill-formed.

+[*Editorial note:* We should probably define what "signal callback `C`'s done channel" means more carefully. *--end editorial note*]

+[*Editorial note:* This specification is adapted from `ranges::iter_swap`. *--end editorial note*]

+#### `execution::error`

+The name `execution::error` denotes a customization point object.
+The expression `execution::error(C, E)` for some subexpressions `C` and `E` are expression-equivalent to:

+- `C.error(E)`, if that expression is valid.
+If the function selected does not send the error `E` to the callback `C`'s error channel, the program is ill-formed with no diagnostic required.

+- Otherwise, `error(C, E)`, if that expression is valid, with overload resolution performed in a context that includes the declaration

+        template<class C, class E>
+          void error(C, E) = delete;

+    and that does not include a declaration of `execution::error`.
+If the function selected by overload resolution does not send the error `E` to the callback `C`'s error channel, the program is ill-formed with no diagnostic required.

+- Otherwise, `execution::error(C, E)` is ill-formed.

-[*Editorial note:* We should probably define what "send the signal callback `C`'s done channel" means more carefully. *--end editorial note*]
+[*Editorial note:* We should probably define what "send the error `E` to the callback `C`'s error channel" means more carefully. *--end editorial note*]

 [*Editorial note:* This specification is adapted from `ranges::iter_swap`. *--end editorial note*]

 #### `execution::execute`